cyro-hub/provider-react-php/README.md

-create a recipe class in php and perform all the neccessary backend check

-apply photo saving in the backend

-after check the search of all the search bars
+-check the recipe updates and delete function
+-check the order section to get the grand total of the cart